MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/getting-around.md

 ---
-title: Quickstart: Create a VM with Power BI Report Server and explore the web portal
+title: 'Quickstart: Create a VM with Power BI Report Server and explore the web portal'
 description: Create a VM with Power BI Report Server installed, and explore the web portal.
 services: powerbi
 documentationcenter: ''